- What you need to know first about dietary supplements

 Remember, too, that safety and dose are related.
 The leaves or roots of many plants can be safely taken in small amounts as an herb.
 But concentrated extracts sold as liquids or pills may contain the plant’s chemicals in far greater amounts and may not be safe.

-The “It’s been used for thousands of years, so it must be good” myth
+The “It’s been used for thousands of years, so it must work” myth

-Knowing that a botanical has been used in folk or traditional medicine for thousands of years is helpful, but is not convincing proof of safety.
+Knowing that a botanical has been used in folk or traditional medicine for thousands of years is helpful, but is not convincing proof that it works or that it’s safe.
 If small amounts of a plant caused painful or life-threatening side effects right away, it probably wouldn’t have been used in folk medicine or traditional medical systems.
 But traditional medical systems thousands or even hundreds of years ago did not have the scientific methods to detect long-term side effects.
 So, if a plant seemed useful over the short term but actually increased the risk of chronic disease (like cancer, heart failure, or kidney failure) after years of use, those side effects would not have been noticed.
-Also, if a patient’s problem got worse after using an herb, the worsening may not have ever been linked to the herb itself.
+Also, if a patient’s problem got worse after using an herb, the worsening may not have ever been linked to the treatment itself.
+Deaths weren’t unusual; unlike today, people of all ages died of illnesses that can now be prevented, treated, or cured.
 Finally, in some traditional systems, herbs were given to cause vomiting or diarrhea.
 These effects may have been considered helpful at the time, even if the final, long-term outcome wasn’t good.

 It also helps to find out whether a plant used today is being used like it was traditionally.
 For example, tea prepared from a certain plant might have been safely used in traditional Chinese medicine to treat occasional bouts of asthma when given by an experienced practitioner.
 On the other hand, daily use of much higher doses taken in a concentrated pill form with no expert supervision might be quite unsafe.